astrolang/astro/README.md

 For now, Astro can compile its source code to ast format.
 It is not ready for even the simplest application.
 It is also currently implemented in Javascript and C++, however, the plan is to bootstrap the compiler (implement it in Astro) once it is sufficiently well-featured.

 ### Where can I read about the language?
-There is no complete documentation for the language yet since the main implementation is still in active development, however, you can find an up-to-date summary of language features [here](docs/language/summary.ast).
+There is no throrough documentation for the language yet since the main implementation is still in active development, however, you can find an up-to-date summary of language features [here](docs/language/summary.ast).

 ### How do I install it?
 If you don't have `node` installed already, download and install it [here](https://nodejs.org/en/download/).